mathewlowry/myhub-gpt/permanent versions/atproto/resilience/rudy, blacksky & resilient social media 1.md

 **Revision Notes:** This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)  .
 Version control:

-- this is version: 2
+- this is version: 1
 - this is the current version: [[rudy, blacksky & resilient social media]]
-- here is the previous version: [[rudy, blacksky & resilient social media 1]]
+- here is the previous version: N/A